tliron/opengl-3d-vision-bridge/README.md

 You can use it to easily create cross-platform applications that can use 3D Vision when running on Windows.

-OpenGL is a great choice for cross-platform applications, as it's supported on Linux, Unix, Mac OS X, Windows and many mobile and console platforms.
-However, without this library, you would need to write your graphics code in Direct3D in order to make use of 3D Vision.
-Writing the same application in both OpenGL and Direct3D is a prohibitively enormous task for most developers, and so they're left with the difficult choice between 3D Vision + Microsoft-only vs. OpenGL + cross-platform but no 3D Vision.
+OpenGL is a great choice for cross-platform applications, because it's supported on Linux, Unix, Mac OS X, Windows and many mobile and console platforms.
+However, 3D Vision is (without this library) only available when using the Direct3D API.
+Writing the same application in both OpenGL and Direct3D is a prohibitively enormous task for most developers, and so they're left with the difficult choice between 3D Vision and Microsoft-only vs. OpenGL and cross-platform but no 3D Vision.
 With this library you can have your cake and eat it!

 What this library does *not* do